Grand Challenge Initiative

 Representative collaborators: Jada Benn Torres (Anthropology), Kenneth C. Catania (Biological Sciences), Jay Clayton (English), Nicole Creanza (Biological Sciences), Simon A. F. Darroch (Earth and Environmental Sciences), Larisa R. G. DeSantis (Biological Sciences), Suzana Herculano-Houzel (Psychology), Steven Hollon (Psychology), Jon Kaas (Psychology), Jennifer Larson (Political Science), Keivan Stassun (Physics and Astronomy), Tiffiny Tung (Anthropology), John Weymark (Economics)

 Human activity has disrupted the Earth’s environment and ecology to the point where we now face catastrophic and compounding threats to biodiversity and food security; increased spread of infectious diseases; broad environmental pollution; and extreme weather events leading to desertification, crop failures, wildfires, and sea level rise.
 Microorganisms play a central role in ecological health and climate change biology because they can help remove carbon from the atmosphere, increase crop resiliency, limit the spread of invasive species, detoxify environmental pollutants, and contribute to new and sustainable antimicrobials to protect us against infectious diseases.
-This project brings together experts from many fields to build resources and tools, conduct transdisciplinary microbial research, and, ultimately, contribute to solutions to these challenges.
+This project, Advancing Solutions to Climate and Ecological Needs and Discoveries (ASCEND), brings together experts from many fields to build resources and tools, conduct transdisciplinary microbial research, and, ultimately, contribute to solutions to these challenges.

 Lead researcher: John McLean, Stevenson Professor of Chemistry